 Canaan, CT – Anyone who consumes the news long enough

-will see the same message: hospitals are overrun, but healthcare workers continue
+will see the same message: hospitals are overrun, but essential healthcare workers continue

 to put the lives of others in front of their own needs, despite the threat of

 COVID-19.
 This World Health Day, held annually on April 7th, Mountainside

 Health Organization in issuing a special thanks to doctors, nurses, and

 healthcare specialists around the world who provide comfort and safety to those